Defending Your Self

 Hamlet (William Shakespeare)

 It is not uncommon to use an alternative feeling as a bandage to cover the wounded feeling.
-For instance, if someone leaves us, we just find it easier to re-frame the whole affair be demonizing the departing partner, or convincing ourselves (and our peers) that he/she was actually undesirable and below your standards, wishing him or her, “good riddance.”
+For instance, if someone leaves us, we find it easier to reframe the whole affair, demonizing the departing partner. or convincing ourselves (and our peers) that he/she was actually undesirable and below your standards, wishing him or her “good riddance.”
 This does sometimes offer an adequate degree of decreased pain.

 Comfortably numb